j3rk0/NumpySLlib/README.md

 # NumpySLlib

-A collection of hand-made statistical learning algorithms built with numpy.
+A collection of hand-made statistical learning models and tools built in plain numpy.
-this includes for:
+this package includes:
-- feature selection
+- classification and regression models (knn, decision tree, svm and random forest)
-- feature manipulation
+- clustering models (kmeans, and agglomerative clustering)
-- validation & valutation
+- preprocessing functions (feature selection, feature manipulation, splitting)
-- clustering & classification
+- validation metrics for clustering, classification and regression and confusion matrixes
 ___

 ## Documentation: